-We all have clothing or accessories we love that other people don't - it's called personal taste, and it's a good thing!
+We all have clothing or accessories we love that other people don’t – it’s called personal taste, and it’s a good thing!
 Why dress the same as everyone else?
-Whether you're into neon tights, sky-high heels, or hippie-chic head scarves, don't be scared to wear them if you love 'em!
+Whether you’re into neon fanny packs, sky-high heels, or hippie-chic head scarves, don’t be scared to wear them if you love ’em!

 Embrace your different-ness and dress to impress yourself.
 Originality – that’s the best personal style tip of all.